-- Ouray 100 Mile Endurance Race 2018, first place women
+- Ouray 100 Mile Endurance Race, first place women (2018)

-- Pfiffner Traverse (76 miles with 55,000ft of elevation change), overall unsupported speed record
+- Pfiffner Traverse - 76 miles with 55,000ft of elevation change, overall unsupported speed record (2018)

-- Aconcagua 360 Route (65 miles with 33,000ft of elevation change), first woman to complete the route in a single push
+- Aconcagua 360 Route - 65 miles with 33,000ft of elevation change, first woman to complete the route in a single push (2018)

-- Annapurna Circuit (136 miles with 66,000ft of elevation change), women’s speed record
+- Annapurna Circuit - 136 miles with 66,000ft of elevation change, women’s speed record (2017)

-- Aconcagua Normal Route Basecamp-to-Summit (6 miles with ~9,000ft ascent), women’s speed record
+- Aconcagua Normal Route Basecamp-to-Summit - 6 miles with ~9,000ft ascent, women’s speed record (2017)

 What are you looking forward to?

-I look forward to continuing to challenge myself and push my limits in environments where I am not sure what to expect - like the South Pole!
-And to sharing many more summits and trails with Aurora Women’s Expeditions teams.
+‘I look forward to continuing to challenge myself and push my limits in environments where I am not sure what to expect; my long-term goal is the South Pole.
+I am also looking forward to sharing many more summits and trails with AWExpeditions teams.’

 Tell us about an interesting trip/climb/expedition where you’ve taken your LOWAs: